ag2816/TorontoWalks/README.md

 ## Problem Statement

 One of my favourite pass times is to wander through a new neighbourhood or area of the city I haven't seen before and discover interesting buildings and sites.
-However, after a while, it can be hard to think of new places to explore or to plan a route that's likely to include something interesting.
+However, after a while, it can be hard to think of new neighbourhoods to explore or to plan a route that's likely to include something I haven't seen before.
 This tool will attempt to address that issue by generating custom walk routes for users depending on

 - where they want to start their walk
 - how much time they have